ga-dc/wdi5/w10/readme.md

 ### Express and NodeJS

 - Compare and contrast Javascript in the browser vs JS on the server
-- Use `module.exports` to organize code into models, views, and controllers
+- Use `module.exports` and `require` to organize code into models, views, and controllers
 - Use `npm` to manage project dependencies
 - Use Handlebars templates to simplify rendering on the back-end
 - Use and configure middleware like `body-parser` to handle form submissions